garysweaver/irie/README.md

 :not_eq_all, :not_eq_any, :not_in, :not_in_all, :not_in_any
 ```

-`:using` means you can use those [ARel][arel] predicates for filtering:
+You can specify these via the `using:` option:

 ```ruby
 can_filter_by :seen_on, using: [:gteq, :eq_any]
 ```

-By appending the predicate prefix (`.` by default) to the request parameter name, you can use any [ARel][arel] predicate you allowed, e.g.:
+But, unlike `has_scope` which uses a much lengthier request parameter syntax, by appending the predicate prefix (`.` by default) to the request parameter name, you can use any [ARel][arel] predicate you allowed, e.g.:

 ```
 http://localhost:3000/posts?seen_on.gteq=2012-08-08
 ```

-And `can_filter_by` can specify a `:through` which (inner) joins and sets the deepest symbol in the hash as the key for the parameter value, then does a where, e.g.:
+And, `can_filter_by` supports (inner) joins created by `define_params` or if you'd rather, you can specify a `:through` which (inner) joins and sets the deepest symbol in the hash as the key for the parameter value, then does a where, e.g.:

 ```ruby
 can_filter_by :name, through: {company: {employee: :full_name}}